-8 Chesterton Report 2001 and CB Richard Ellis 2007 Mancetter
+8 Chesterton Report 2001 and CB Richard Ellis 2007

-- 14.17 Atherstone has two main employment sites.
+14.17 Atherstone has two main employment sites.
 The oldest of these, at Carlyon Road, was built during the 1970's and 1980's.
 It is the quality of many of the units8 that is now an issue with many of the units not standing up to modern day needs.
 The other site off Holly Lane is dominated by the presence of TNT and Aldi.
 Land has been allocated for further expansion at this estate.
 The landowner now wishes to retain this land for their expansion plans.
 Therefore, although available, it is for a specific end user of Aldi themselves.
-Both estates offer redevelopment and regeneration opportunities. - 14.18 Mancetter although sharing a development boundary with Atherstone and is considered as an integral part of the Market Town in planning terms it is clearly seen, locally as a settlement in its own right with its own character.
-It has its own historic core formed from surviving historic buildings and with important archaeological remains dating back to the Roman period.
-It also has a conservation area.
-Mancetter has its own industrial estate offering a range of unit sizes starting from small starter units.
-Ridge Lane lies within the Mancetter Parish and following the adoption of the Mancetter Neighbourhood Plan has a development boundary.
+Both estates offer redevelopment and regeneration opportunities.